Some colleges require or recommend students take admissions tests in order to apply or be eligible for scholarships.

 WHAT ARE TEST OPTIONAL ADMISSIONS?

 When a college or university is “test optional” for admissions, it means that they don’t require an SAT or ACT score from all applicants to be considered for admissions.
 Many colleges, including all of Oregon’s public colleges and universities and many of our private, not-for-profit colleges, do not require students in the class of 2021 and beyond to submit test scores with the application.
+Due to coronavirus, most students planning to start college at any Oregon college in the fall of 2021 will not need to take the SAT or ACT.

 Students choose whether they want to submit their test scores with their application.
 In most cases, if you do send scores, the admissions committee will use them when making admissions and scholarship decisions.
 If you do not submit test scores, you will not be penalized for admissions.
 While the majority of applicants have a choice, some students may still be required to submit scores.
 At some colleges, you may be required to submit additional information if they choose not to send test scores.
 It’s important to know the requirements for each college where you plan to apply.